-Vice President, Paralympic Development for the U.S. Olympic and Paralympic Foundation
+Vice President, U.S. Olympic and Paralympic Foundation

 Huebner is very active in volunteer community service projects that impact children’s charities.
 He currently serves on the board of directors of The Christopher Ames Matthews Project, The Grace Fund and Pennies for Nicoll, and is co-founder of the Colorado Springs YOT Club, which is a cost effective black-tie event that collects toys for underprivileged children.

 In 1996, Huebner was one of 41 Americans to be named a Jefferson Award winner for community service.
 In 2014, Huebner was awarded with the Department of Defense Medal for Distinguished Public Service, which is the highest honor that a civilian can receive from the U.S. Secretary of Defense.